Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 In 2021, the Pakistani government attempted to regulate fuel prices by decreasing the tax margin.
 Although this strategy was temporarily effective, it was a short-term solution.

-Developing countries like Pakistan, which heavily rely on imported oil, often face inflation in oil prices, making it challenging for consumers to afford petrol.
+Developing countries like Pakistan, which rely heavily on imported oil, often face oil price inflation, making it challenging for consumers to afford petrol.

 Role of the Oil and Gas Regulatory Authority (OGRA)